tcawlfield/vote-sim-studies/content/articles/strategic-voting/index.md

 dedication and independent thought.

-My friend once made a bold claim about this: "If everyone did their own digging and voted for someone they really liked best, we would all get much better people into office."
+My friend once made a bold claim about this: "If everyone did their own digging and voted for someone they really liked the *best*, we would all get much better people into office."
 Is this true?
 Intuitively, it feels right.

 His approach was an extreme version of "honest voting."
 I'm not going to dig into exactly this approach here, because it's more of a discussion of write-in candidates than anything else.
-Instead, here I'll look at a more boring question.
+Instead, here I'll look at a much more boring question.
 Should I vote for an independent candidate that I like best, or should I choose only between those candidates that seem likely to win?